italoseara/Flappy/README.md

 ## Installation

 Currently there's no way to install this.
-For debugging, see (Debugging)[#debugging].
+For debugging, see [Debugging](#debugging).

 ## Debugging <a href="#debugging"></a>